 On Sale Now

 Nikkele has received her BA and MA in English Literature from the University of Memphis.
-After teaching English Literature, Communications, and Composition for ten years, she returned to college in 2016 and earned an MA in Religion in Contemporary Society from King’s College London in London, UK.
+After teaching English Literature, Communications, and Composition for fourteen years, she returned to college in 2016 and earned an MA in Religion in Contemporary Society from King’s College London in London, UK.
 While at King’s, she has received the Walton Scholarship from the department of Theology and Religious Studies, and was awarded the Shelford MA Prize for best performance in her program.
-She is also a blogger at Nikkele’s Blog where she writes about spirituality and culture.

 The Prophetess Witch, sequel to Crimson Sky, chronicles the spiritual journey of Esther, a voodoo priestess who converted to Christianity.